AIMP3 script: Reports

 Yes |

 The parameters are stored in the PARAMETRE variable with the indices 1 to NBPAR.
-Each value is a string in the form of "parameter=value" without any other separator.
+Each value is a string in the form of parameter=value without any other separator.
 The report parameters are divided into 4 classes:

 Those that start with a double underscore.
 These are the parameters destined for X3, they are not transmitted to the report.

 Those that start with a single underscore.
 These are the parameters destined for Crystal Reports, they are not transmitted to the report.
-The values of these parameters are necessarily prefixed by chr$(1).

 Those that start with X3.
 These are the context parameters transmitted to the report and automatically initialized by the supervisor.

 Those that are described in the report dictionary.
-When the dictionary contains a parameter ending with "deb" or "str" another parameter with the same route ending with "fin" or "end" is automatically added.
+When the dictionary contains a parameter ending with deb or str another parameter with the same route ending with fin or end is automatically added.

 Parameter list: